The Occupational Therapy Hub Team

 Based in Kent, UK

-Graduating from Sheffield University with a degree in Law, Claire is currently working at digital scheduling company.
+Graduating from Sheffield University with a degree in Law, Claire is currently also working at a digital scheduling company.
 Past roles include Paralegal and Office Manager in the London office of a well-known Belgian chocolate company.
 Claire brings many years of knowledge of the legal sector and has previously been an EA for a charity start-up and a policy officer at City Hall, in the Mayor's office.

 Outside of work, Claire enjoys everything Kent and London have to offer.
 But she loves to escape to the mountains as many times as possible in the winter, to get back on the skis!